MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 ReFS introduces new features that can precisely detect corruptions and also fix those corruptions while remaining online, helping provide increased integrity and availability for your data:

 - **Integrity-streams** - ReFS uses checksums for metadata and optionally for file data, giving ReFS the ability to reliably detect corruptions.
-- **Storage Spaces integration** - when used in conjunction with a mirror or parity space, ReFS can automatically repair detected corruptions using the alternate copy of the data provided by Storage Spaces.
+- **Storage Spaces integration** - when used with a mirror or parity space, ReFS can automatically repair detected corruptions using the alternate copy of the data provided by Storage Spaces.
 Repair processes are both localized to the area of corruption and performed online, requiring no volume downtime.
 - **Salvaging data** - if a volume becomes corrupted and an alternate copy of the corrupted data doesn't exist, ReFS removes the corrupt data from the namespace.
 ReFS keeps the volume online while it handles most non-correctable corruptions, but there are rare cases that require ReFS to take the volume offline.
 - **Proactive error correction** - in addition to validating data before reads and writes, ReFS introduces a data integrity scanner, known as a *scrubber*.
 This scrubber periodically scans the volume, identifying latent corruptions and proactively triggering a repair of corrupt data.